 Although the DEB recognises the relevance of this TRP, it remains disconnected from 'framing problems', as such, methods which inadvertently reproduce existing framings form the main source of data which is used to inform intervention design.
-This observation opens up two possibilities.
-The first is to continue developing research and working with policy at the level of reframing problems (the first TRP outlined above).
-The second possibility is to note that this is not a TRP that is recognised within the DEB, as such this not necessarily the best starting point for conveying precisely that idea.
-Rather, taking a starting point that is familiar - that of method and data - and highlighting how data might be used to open up new opportunities for policy could result in policymakers understanding how these different framings are useful.
-To move in this direction would require a research agenda for theories of practice that specifically focussed on the development of new methodologies.
+In terms of communicating with policy, this observation opens up two possibilities.
+The first is to continue working with policy at the level of reframing problems (the first TRP outlined above).
+The second possibility is to note that this is not necessarily the best starting point and that a better approach might be to focus on how different kinds of data might be used to open up new opportunities for policy.
+To move in this direction would require a research agenda for theories of practice that specifically focussed on the development of new methodologies and kinds of data.
 There is some existing work that provides an example of how such a genre might develop (Browne et al., 2013)and as noted above, several DEMAND projects develop this aspect.